-Every visitor, unless exempted, must apply for and obtain a visa before appearing at a Port of Entry (POE).
-All visitors who are required to obtain a visa must be in possession of the visa when they appear at a POE.
+Every visitor, unless exempted, must obtain a visa before arriving.
+All visitors who require a visa must have the visa when they appear at a port of entry.

-Second Step: Once a visit visa has been issued, the applicant may land in Canada.
+- A visit visa is issued and you can come to Canada.
 At the port of entry an immigration officer will question the applicant to ensure admissibility.